pipobscure/pipobscure/_posts/2014-01-07-broken-from-memories-i-saw-this-on-the-tube-in.markdown

 ---
 layout: post
-title: "> I saw this on the tube in London once.
+title: "I saw this on the tube in London once.
 I almost stood up and clapped."
 date: 2014-01-07 18:25:53 Z
 tags: []
 ---